Lost season 2: Home media release

-The second season was released as a widescreen seven-disc Region 1 DVD box set in the on September 5, 2006, and in United Kingdom on October 2, 2006, titled as Lost: The Complete Second Season – The Extended Experience.
-Each of these releases also contain extras, including behind the scenes footage, deleted scenes, audio commentaries, and a "Lost Connections" chart, which shows how all of the characters on the island are inter-connected with each other.
+The second season was released as a widescreen seven-disc Region 1 DVD box set in the United States on September 5, 2006, and in the United Kingdom on October 2, 2006, titled Lost: The Complete Second Season – The Extended Experience.
+Each of these releases also contains extras, including behind-the-scenes footage, deleted scenes, audio commentaries, and a "Lost Connections" chart, which shows how all of the characters on the island are inter-connected with each other.
 The season was subsequently released on Blu-ray Disc on June 16, 2009.

-The series was initially released in two sets in United Kingdom: the first twelve episodes were released as a widescreen four-disc DVD box set on July 17, 2006.
-The remaining episodes of the second season were released as a four-disc DVD box set on October 2, 2006.
+The series was initially released in two sets in the United Kingdom: the first twelve episodes were released as a widescreen four-disc DVD box set on July 17, 2006, and the remaining episodes of the second season were released as a four-disc DVD box set on October 2, 2006.
 The set was released in Region 4 on October 4, 2006.